Last Updated: 07.10.2023

-- Blue Gate (city entrance);
+- Blue Gate (city entrance)

-- Bou Inania (an old school founded in 1300s).
+- Bou Inania (an old school founded in 1300s)

 Since 1987 it’s been considered to be a World Heritage Site (UNESCO), and was first constructed in the 11th century.
 This was an important and strategic location next to a valley along the main Saharah trade routes.
-Although it’s a historical site that you can visit, you will be surprised to see some locals still living on the other side of the river, making space for the old fortification to be explored by tourists!
+It’s open to visitors but you will also see some locals still living on the other side of the river.
 It has also been a stage for several movies, such as:

 - The Mummy (1999)